lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 Lightly's data selection algorithms are supporting three types of input:

 - **Embeddings** computed using `our open source framework for self-supervised learning <https://github.com/lightly-ai/lightly>`_
+- **Lightly metadata** are metadata of images like the sharpness and computed out of the images themselves by Lightly.
 - (Optional)  :ref:`Model predictions <docker-datasource-predictions>` such as classifications, object detections or segmentations
 - (Optional) :ref:`Custom metadata <docker-datasource-metadata>` can be anything you can encode in a json file (from numbers to categorical strings)

-.. warning:: Using the selection config is a new feature and **selecting a
-             proportion of samples (e.g. 50%) is not supported at the moment**, but will be added soon.

 Prerequisites
 -------------